Kvikku/IntuneAssignments/README.md

 ## Manage assignments

-Managing existing assignments is done on the assignment page (Magnifying glass icon)
+Managing existing assignments is done on the assignment subpage (magnifying glass) from either Application or Settings page

-_NOTE - This currently only supports assignments for applications_

 1. First you find and double click the application you want to manage assignments for
 2. If the applications have existing assignments they will appear in the list to the right
 3. You can now delete assignments individually or in bulk
+- Deleting only works for applications for the time being

 # Planned features